Bridle Road to Bignor walk

 Opposite Slindon College (five-bar gate at bottom of Butt Lane), grid ref: SU959086

 From the five-bar gate at the beginning of Butt Lane, walk steadily up towards Bignor Hill.
 Ignore the many left-hand tracks/turnings and either keep level, or go up-slope, and go straight or tend to the right.
 There will be trees or a hedge to your left, while to your right the view will frequently open out over fields and downs.
-There are several stiles on this part of the walk.

 Around 2 miles (3.2 km) into the walk, the way re-enters rough woodland, opening up to your right again for the last few hundred yards up to Gumber Corner.